 - Extremely strong project and time management skills, including a high level of organization, attention to detail and follow-through, while balancing and prioritizing multiple activities and responsibilities.

-- Admitted to practice law in the state of California or willingness to promptly take the California bar exam.
+- A J.D. and admitted to practice law in the state of California or willingness to promptly take the California bar exam.

 - Familiarity working in the area of poverty/economic justice, specifically on housing justice/homelessness issues with experience working with people who are unhoused, experiencing extreme poverty, mental disability, or trauma.